Diversity Advocate

 Criteria for Selection and the Position Description

 When appropriate, develop a broad definition of the position and the desired scholarship, experience, and disciplinary background.
-Consider that a narrowly defined search may tend to exclude women or people of color because of pipeline issues and may limit your ability to consider candidates with a different profile who, nonetheless, qualify for your position.
+Consider that a narrowly defined search may unintentionally limit the applicant pool and reduce the ability to consider applicants with varied but relevant profiles who nonetheless qualify for the positions.

 Be clear about what is really “required” (the basic qualifications) and what is “preferred.”
-In addition, consider including “experience working with/teaching diverse groups/diverse students” as one of your preferred criteria.
-However, remember that while it is important to establish preferred qualifications prior to advertising a position and to use them in evaluating applicants/candidates, these qualifications must not be included in the position.
+In addition, consider including “experience working with/teaching students with a variety of perspectives, backgrounds, and experiences” as one of your preferred criteria.
+However, remember that while it is important to establish preferred qualifications prior to advertising a position and to use them in evaluating applicants/candidates, these qualifications must not be included in the position announcement.

-Give thoughtful consideration to how the content of an advertisement raises awareness about GW in certain communities for current and future hiring.
+Give thoughtful consideration to how the content of an advertisement raises awareness about GW in a broad array of communities for current and future hiring.

 Recruitment and Outreach